IAS 40 Investment Property Summary

 However, it only applies if the change leads to more accurate and reliable financial statements regarding the company's financial position, results, and other events.

 Looking for more information or help with IAS 40?
-Get in touch with Audit Firms in Dubai for assistance.
+Get in touch with AFD for assistance.

 whatsapp